 Dr. Judy Alpert is the child of Holocaust survivors.
-Born in Hungary during the 1956 revolution, she and her parents escaped to the United States from Budapest when she was 10.
+Judy was born in Hungary in 1946, after her parents were liberated from concentration camps.
+When she was 10, she and her parents escaped to the United States from Budapest during the 1956 revolution.
 Her husband, Mark, was born during World War II and is acutely aware that if he had been born where his grandparents fled the pogroms in the late 19th century, he would have not survived the Holocaust.

 “We owe an unpayable debt to those who perished,” said Dr. Mark Alpert, explaining why he and Judy give to the USC Shoah Foundation Institute annually.
 “We want to do everything we can to honor their memory.
 And to remind future generations of the lost lives and contributions to humanity of those whose murders left all of us poorer as human beings.”